Updated June 2026

 Allocate your income to envelopes at the start of every month.
 LazeeFish automates this with the Monthly Budget feature.

-Invite a partner or housemate to share your budget — free in LazeeFish, $109/year in YNAB.
+Invite a partner or housemate to share your budget — included in LazeeFish, a $109/year add-on in YNAB.

 Import historical transactions from a CSV file — including the YNAB export — to bring your history across.